muratcelikk/Spring-MVC-with-Intellij-IDEA/README.md

-# The project is in the springMVC.zip
+# The project is in the Spring MVC

 <p>
 <a href="https://github.com/muratcelikk/Spring-MVC-with-Intellij-IDEA/blob/main/img/mvc.png" target="_blank">